 Description

-DESCRIPTION: The monument is a simple upright slab with a shaped top.
-The inscription commemorates the Revd Dan Taylor along with his daughter Jane Wallis and son-in-law John Harden.
-There is a text from Revelations 21-4: 'And God shall wipe away all tears from their eyes, and there shall be no more death, neither sorrow nor crying, neither shall there be any more pain, for the former things are passed away.'
+The monument is a headstone of 1816, located within the Middle enclosure of Bunhill Fields Burial Ground.
+It is constructed from Portland stone and takes the form of a simple upright slab with a shaped top.
+The inscription commemorates Reverend Dan Taylor, alongside his daughter Jane Wallis and son-in-law John Harden.
+A text from Revelations 21:4 is also inscribed: 'And God shall wipe away all tears from their eyes, and there shall be no more death, neither sorrow nor crying, neither shall there be any more pain, for the former things are passed away.'

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.